 Merging data from multiple sources is a challenge that has many an organization’s IT team frustrated, annoyed and downright miserable.

-With nearly 464 custom applications deployed in an average enterprise, IT teams have to deal with data streaming in from multiple sources: CRM systems (like Salesforce or Microsoft Dynamics), marketing automation platforms (such as HubSpot or Infusionsoft), and other data stores like POS (point-of-sale) systems.
+With nearly 464 custom applications deployed in an average enterprise, IT teams have to figure out how to deal with data from multiple sources during a migration or a digital transformation initiative: CRM systems (like Salesforce or Microsoft Dynamics), marketing automation platforms (such as HubSpot or Infusionsoft), and other data stores like POS (point-of-sale) systems.
 There’s also likely to be a few Excel workbooks dotted around containing useful data.

 Imagine having to unify data and merge sources from 464 applications.
 Now imagine having to deal with data quality issues while going through this process.